Header Image 1

 Across the school from EYFS to Y6, the curriculum objectives are delivered by following the White Rose Maths Scheme.
 This ensures that the maths curriculum is progressive and builds knowledge.
 We believe that, and ensure through our teaching, mathematics is a rich and creative subject in which all pupils can succeed and experience success.

-Hi, I’m Miss Chaulk and I’m one of the maths subject leaders at St Leonard’s.I’m extremely passionate about children’s early development and it’s a pleasure to be part of the children’s first year of school.
-I enjoy carrying out action research within our early years setting and strive to ensure our provision provides a variety of opportunities for children to explore early number sense, shape and measurement.
+25 TkOBBgVHi, I’m Miss Chaulk and I’m one of the maths subject leaders at St Leonard’s.
+I’m extremely passionate about children’s early development and it’s a pleasure to be part of the children’s first years of school.
+I enjoy carrying out action research and strive to ensure our provision provides a variety of opportunities for children to explore early number sense, shape and measurement.
 We introduce our children to a range of mathematical vocabulary, representations and concrete resources, providing them with a rich start to their mathematical journey.
-Our Foundation children embrace opportunities to share their own mathematical knowledge with others and apply their understanding within our setting and in everyday life.
+Our Foundation and KS1 children embrace opportunities to share their own mathematical knowledge with others and apply their understanding within class and in everyday life.

-I’m Mr Bisby and I’m one of the maths subject leaders at St Leonard’s.
-As a KS1 teacher, I’m determined to ensure that our children secure a good knowledge of number facts and are confident in using them to solve calculations and problems.
-I’ve helped to lead staff training on the importance of Stem Sentences and how they enable access for all learners to mathematical thinking.
+Jon Bisby (2)I’m Mr Bisby and I’m one of the maths subject leaders at St Leonard’s.
+I’m determined to ensure that our children secure a good knowledge of number facts and times table facts so that they are confident in using them to solve calculations and problems.
+I’ve helped to lead staff training on the importance of scaffolding within mathematics and how maths lessons can enable access for all learners to mathematical thinking.
 I’m proud of the rapid development we have secured in our curriculum, and it is brilliant to hear so many of our pupils share their love for maths too.

-Hi, I'm Mr Daitz and I'm one of the maths subject leaders at St Leonard’s.
-St Leonard’s has been influenced by working with the Jurassic Hub of the NCETM to shape our ideas of Teaching for Mastery.
+35 N1YCWLjHi, I'm Mr Daitz and I'm one of the maths subject leaders at St Leonard’s.
+Over time, St Leonard’s has been influenced by working with the Jurassic Hub of the NCETM to shape our ideas of Teaching for Mastery.
 We aim for all children to make connections between mathematical concepts and structures.
 By building on their fluency with number facts and developing mathematical vocabulary, the children will be able to develop their ability to reason and make connections across the maths curriculum.
 We firmly believe that all children can achieve at maths and that by adopting a mastery approach, children will become secure with the key ideas that are needed to underpin their future learning.

 What do Maths lessons look like at St Leonard’s?